edsu/wikistream/README.md

 These instructions assume you have Ubuntu.
 If you don't you'll need to figure out the equivalent instructions.
 It shouldn't be too complicated.

-First, you need to get redis and nodejs, and nodejs dependencies
+First, you need to get Node and dependencies:

-    sudo apt-get install redis-server nodejs npm
+    sudo apt-get install nodejs
     npm install

 Next you''ll want to use and/or adjust the default configuration:

     cp conf/config.json.example config.json

 You may want to adjust the ircNick that is in the example to something unique, so that you will be able to join the channels without a collision.
 Also you can adjust the wikipedia language channels that are being monitored.